sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `acr_values_supported`
 > OPTIONAL.
 JSON array containing the list of supported Levels of Assurance.
 See [Authentication Context](#authentication-context).

+`request_uri_parameter_supported`
+> OPTIONAL.
+Boolean value which specifies whether the OpenID Provider accepts Request Objects passed by reference using the `request_uri` parameter.
+As per [[OpenID.Core]], the default value is `true`.

+`require_request_uri_registration`
+> REQUIRED and MUST have Boolean value `true` if the OpenID Provider accepts Request Objects passed by reference using the `request_uri` parameter.
+OPTIONAL otherwise.
+This parameter indicates that `request_uri` values used by the Client to send Request Objects by reference must always be pre-registered.

 The following example shows the JSON document found at a discovery endpoint for an OpenID Provider:

     {